 Before you start

-- Confirm the symptom with
+- Confirm the symptom:

-curl -A "Mozilla/5.0 (compatible; Googlebot/2.1)" https://example.com/some-routeand inspect<title>. - Decide your rendering strategy: full SSR, SSG, or hybrid?
+curl -A "Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)" https://example.com/some-routeand read the<title>. - Decide your rendering strategy: full SSR, static prerender (SSG), or hybrid.
 Each unblocks a different fix path.

-- Check whether your framework already supports server-side metadata (Next.js
+- Check whether your framework already supports server-side metadata: Next.js

 Information to collect

-- Server-rendered HTML for 5-10 representative URLs.
+- Server-rendered HTML for 5-10 representative URLs (the

 - Any redirects between the SERP-indexed URL and the canonical URL.